Abbas II of Persia: Background

 The Safavid dynasty rose to power in 1501, when Ismail I took the city of Tabriz from the Aq Qoyunlu Turkomans and proclaimed himself the Shah of Iran.
 He was succeeded by his son, Tahmasp I, whose reign saw the long Ottoman-Safavid war of 1532–1555.
 He was able to safeguard his father's empire from collapsing even though he lost lands in Mesopotamia to the Ottomans.
 Tahmasp established a new polity for the Safavid state; he decreased the Qizilbash influence on the Iranian bureaucracy.
-He developed a "third force" containing Georgian and Armenian slaves which he brought from Caucasus to reduce the Turkoman and the Iranian influence in the court.
+He developed a "third force" containing Georgian and Armenian slaves who he brought from Caucasus to reduce the Turkoman and the Iranian influence in the court.

 Tahmasp died in 1576 after a long reign.
-He did not choose any of his thirteen sons as his heir in the time of death, thus, carving the way for a civil war to ensure.
-Eventually, his second born son, Ismail II, became the king by the support of majority of the Qizilbash tribes after his brother, Haydar Mirza, was eliminated.
-Ismail II's reign has been defined by two major events—his policy of remaking Sunnism the official religion of Iran, and his paranoia that led him to kill most of the royal family.
-He died after a short reign in 1577 from consuming poisoned opium, a supposed plot by his sister, Pari Khan Khanum and the Qizilbash leaders.
+He did not choose any of his thirteen sons as his heir by the time of death, thus paving the way for civil war.
+Eventually, his second born son, Ismail II, became the king with the support of the majority of the Qizilbash tribes after his brother, Haydar Mirza, was eliminated.
+Ismail II's reign has been defined by two major events — his policy of remaking Sunnism the official religion of Iran, and his paranoia that led him to kill most of the royal family.
+He died after a short reign in 1577 after consuming poisoned opium, a supposed plot by his sister, Pari Khan Khanum and the Qizilbash leaders.

 Ismail II was succeeded by his blind brother, Mohammad Khodabanda, whose reign was one of continuous instability.
-In 1578, the Ottomans declared war on the weakened Safavid state and conquered the Safavid lands in Caucasus and even managed to seize most of Azerbaijan.
+In 1578, the Ottomans declared war on the weakened Safavid state and conquered the Safavid lands in the Caucasus and even managed to seize most of Azerbaijan.
 Mohammad Khodabanda was overthrown by his youngest son Abbas I in 1587.
-Abbas I projected great military power, regained most of the lands lost by his predecessors, and adopted a set of forward-looking policies designed to optimize military strength, centralise state control, and expand Iran’s internal and international commercial scope.
+Abbas I projected great military power, regained most of the lands lost by his predecessors, and adopted a set of forward-looking policies designed to optimise military strength, centralise state control, and expand Iran's internal and international commercial scope.
 He paired ruthlessness with justice and dealt harshly with threats to his power, while remaining in touch with his people.
 All these qualities eventually entitled him to be styled as Abbas the Great.